ZyadMohamed1/Designing-Large-Language-Model-Applications/Chapter 2/README.md

 Trains a KenLM model to explore how perplexity varies across text types (e.g., formal writing, slang, SEO spam).
 Uses perplexity as a proxy for text quality and includes helpful visualization tools.
 🔗 [Notebook: Perplexity_Model.ipynb](Perplexity_Model.ipynb)
+> Running on Colab Free Tier so couldn't load the actual datasets due to limited disk size.

 ---